Microsoft/MCW-Azure-Blockchain/Hands-on lab/Hands-on lab step-by step - Azure Blockchain.md

     >NOTE: The SupplyChainObserver is included in the properties of the Smart Contract, but it's not being implemented in this lab.

-11. Next, add the following properties to be used to enforce the package will be maintained in an environment with minimum and maximum threshold readings (min and max) for both Temperature and Humidity.
+11. Add the following properties to be used to enforce the package will be maintained in an environment with minimum and maximum threshold readings (min and max) for both Temperature and Humidity.
 There are also properties that record the last reported values and the timestamp for the last sensor update; as a Unix epoch date value versus a formatted date and time.

     ```
     int public MinHumidity;